-The Resident will see patients in clinic Monday-Friday on a weekly basis: 35-40 hours per week.
+The Resident will see patients in clinic four days weekly with one day provided as administrative time.
+Time expected in office is Monday-Friday on a weekly basis.

-The Resident will work up to seeing a full case load of approximately 20+ patients per day.
+The Resident will have potential to work up to seeing a full case load of 20+ patients per day.

-The Resident will rotate on call duties after hours with the Residency Supervisor on a 2 week month basis as is seen fit.
+The Resident will rotate on call duties after hours with the Residency Supervisor as dependent on satisfactorily achieving advanced levels according to the supervision policy.

 Completion Requirements Completion of a publishable quality paper case report, or research; completion of all patient care and activity logs; completion of all evaluations; presentation of Grand Rounds at Resident's Day at Salus University.